mixuala/adventures-in-AI/exit-ticket.md

 > what the audience should walk away with

 AI > ML > Deep Learning: Why is it trending?!??
+> Machine Learning is a field of study that gives computers the ability to learn without being explicitly programmed. --**Arthur Samuel**

 	Machine learning is: finding patterns in data and make predictions touches every corner of your life, (you can run but you can't hide)